cmarmo/metrics/README.md

 3. `JupyterError` events (`anonymous`: `false`, `sensitivity`: `"high"`), which are emitted every time a MIME bundle that contains a `application/vnd.jupyter.error` value is rendered
 4. `RuntimeError` events (`anonymous`: `false`, `sensitivity`: `"high"`), which are emitted every time an `error` or `unhandledpromiserejection` listener on the application `window` is invoked

-### JupyterLab/JupyterLite emitter extension
+### JupyterLab/JupyterLite dispatcher extension

-The front-end emitter extension emits the events registered by the server extension (in JupyterLite, these events are emitted without a server validating them; in JupyterLab, the schemas registered by the server extension are used for validation of emissions).
+The front-end dispatcher extension listens for registered events and dispatches them based on filter and user settings to a collector extension.

 ### JupyterLab/JupyterLite collector extension

 The collector extension is the client that receives metrics emissions.
-The default implementation is a no-op and in production, the extension `@notebook-link/metrics:collector` needs to be disabled and replaced with a custom extension that `provides` an `IMetrics.ICollector` for the emitter extension to use.
+The default implementation is a no-op and in production, the extension `@notebook-link/metrics:collector` needs to be disabled and replaced with a custom extension that `provides` an `IMetrics.ICollector` for the dispatcher extension to use.
 The `interface` for a collector is minimal:

 ```ts
 interface ICollector {